spfraib/twitter/jobs/inference_200M/readme.md

 # code to run onnx on 100M samples

+## 1. convert pytorch models to onnx
+- python onnx_model_conversion.py /scratch/mt4493/twitter_labor/trained_models/iter0/jul23_iter0/DeepPavlov_bert-base-cased-conversational_jul23_iter0_preprocessed_11232989/{}/models/best_model
+note: the {} is important to be used to specify label of model AND make sure you have permisions to write to Manu's folder

+## 2.

 sbatch --array=0-600 ONYX_BERT_labels_deploy_100M_random.sbatch

 - you might be able to explore larger arrays - 1000 give me an slurm admin error, but I also get 162 machines max at the same time so it doens't matter much